TKDzKen/Pi-Scan/README.md

 # Pi-Scan

 A basic python port scanner

+## Installation
-First, install the latest version of python to your system
+1. Install the latest version of python to your system
+2.